 Another situation which frequently arose was trying to copy a check-in station running barefoot to an indifferent antenna; often, his signal was in the noise.
 I found that the DSP noise-reduction feature of the IC-756 often resolved these weak signals well enough for Q4 to Q5 copy, when they eluded the 781 - even with an outboard JPS NIR-12 audio DSP box.

-It should be noted that reciprocal mixing noise (a function of DDS spectral purity) is a very strong attribute of the IC-781.
-On 20m, with 10 kHz offset, the measured reciprocal mixing noise "numbers" for the IC-781 are 1 dB better (RF preamp off) than those of its competitor, the Yaesu FT-1000D, and 11 dB better with RF preamp on.
+It should be noted that low reciprocal mixing noise (a function of DDS phase noise) is a very strong attribute of the IC-781.
+On 20m, with 10 kHz offset, the measured reciprocal noise-mixing "numbers" for the IC-781 are 5 dB better (RF preamp on) than those of its competitor, the Yaesu FT-1000D, and 15 dB better with RF preamp off.
 The IC-781 uses the same DDS synthesiser chipset as the IC-275 family of VHF/UHF all-mode radios.

-In 2000, an IC-756Pro replaced the 756, and I found it even better all around.
+Two years ago, an IC-756Pro replaced the 756, and I found it even better all around.
 It even has a tuneable pre-AGC notch filter, unfortunately omitted from the 756.
-I then brought back an IC-756Pro II from Dayton 2002.
-The Pro II had significantly improved strong-signal handling as compared to the Pro.
+I then brought back an IC-756Pro II from Dayton 2002, and am still evaluating it against the Pro.
+First indications were that the Pro II has vastly-improved strong-signal handling.

 Radio architecture is now at the point where classical analogue designs are no longer cost-effective to manufacture, and DSP will only get faster and better.
 However, analogue radios (such as the IC-781) will still be available in the second-hand market for years to come.